 - How are people searching for these products/services?
 Consider the words they use, questions they ask and if it’s mobile vs. computer dominated

 - Where is the target audience located?

-As you start researching, keep these questions in mind as they can help drive your research and lead you to find better keywords for your content and website.
+As you start researching, keep these questions in mind as they can help drive your keyword research basics and lead you to find better keywords for your content and website.